Photosynq/PhotosynQ-Documentation/docs/desktop-application/protocol-editor.md

 ## Structure

 Protocols using `_protocol_sets_` can get very complicated.
 In this tab a list of available protocols within the set is shown.
 Drag and Drop the elements of the list to re-arrange the protocols within the set or to delete them click the **&times;** icon.
-You will not be asked if you want to delete the set, instead use the shortcut `Ctrl+Z` or `⌘+Z` to undo the last step.
+You will not be asked if you want to delete the set, instead use the shortcut <kbd>Ctrl/⌘</kbd>+<kbd>Z</kbd> to undo the last step.
 Double click a Protocol to set the cursor to the beginning of the selected protocol within the code.

 ::: tip Tip
 Use the command `label` to name your protocols within the set and to have easy access to their output within a Macro.